 “I developed secondary lymphedema from cancer treatments.
 Even though I’ve had nodes removed and a number of surgeries, my lymphatic system is still functioning, just at a lesser capacity.
 I do a combination of self care and MLD to help stimulate and improve my overall lymphatic function, which keeps my swelling down.
 It doesn’t make sense to me why I would use a compression garment that is designed to stop what I’ve started.
 The pressure exerted by traditional compression garments collapse vessels within my superficial lymphatic system, further impairing my already compromised system.
 Not to mention my concern, by restricting the fluid flow out of my bloodstream, my cells are not receiving the oxygen and nutrients needed to help keep them healthy.” ~ Sue Callison

-Here’s What Active Massage® Compression Garments Do For Lymphedema:
+Here’s What Active Massage® Compression Garments Do:

 If you’ve had MLD (manual lymph drainage massage) you know how light this massage is.
-It's so light because the practitioner is actively working to manipulate your superficial lymphatic system, which lies just beneath your skin.
+It's a light touch because the practitioner is actively working to manipulate your superficial lymphatic system, which lies just beneath your skin.
 This aspect of the lymphatic system covers your entire body and is extremely important in removing the excess waste filled fluid from your tissues.
 It runs on very low pressure, so too much pressure can actually collapse these vessels, leaving them unable to fully do their job.The goal of MLD massage is to clear lymphatic pathways, help lymphatic capillaries take in fluid and lastly, redirect fluid from areas with inadequate lymphatics to areas with adequate lymphatics.

 Active Massage® compression garments are designed to support the natural function of your lymphatic system similar to the principles of MLD.
 They manually help stimulate working superficial lymphatic vessels to support lymph drainage and reduce swelling.